Signs Of Substance

 I said I was Leaf and I tried to translate it, it was ridiculous

-because the words "leaf", "garlic" and "eye" are very similar in
+because the words "leaf", "garlic" and "eye" are

 Spanish.
 It's just a difference of one letter, so I changed it back --